 This post contains affiliate links at no cost to you.
 To learn more, visit the disclosure page.

 Originating in the tropical regions of the Americas, sweet potatoes are a root vegetable enjoyed by many cultures around the globe.
-Both the skin and flesh of these tubers can be found in a wide combination of colors, including: beige, orange, purple, red, white, and yellow.
-They are typically planted in late spring and harvested between September to October once they are desired size.
+Both the skin and flesh of these tubers can be found in a wide combination of colors, including beige, orange, purple, red, white, and yellow.
+They are typically planted in late spring and harvested between September to October once they are the desired size.
 Though most people tend to use the names sweet potato and yam interchangeably, they are actually very different from one another.
 Lastly, did you know that the sweet potato is actually part of the morning glory (flower) family!?

 This material list is a comprehensive collection of anything you may need to complete the project exactly how it’s shown.
 Feel free to use whatever you have on hand to make this project to your liking, as these are only suggestions.
 When I make felt food, I like to include as many realistic options as I can as an additional way to incorporate learning into dramatic play.
 For this reason, you’ll see a range of colors included in this tutorial.

 Start by selecting whichever sweet potato variety you like, and cut out two (2) pieces of matching felt using it.
 You can accomplish this step using a printer and scissors or Cricut/Silhouette with heat-bonded felt, whichever method you’re more comfortable with.
-Use the link below to download both the printable .PDF and cuttable .SVG files.
+Use the link below to download both the printable .PDF and machine-cuttable .SVG files.
 They have been sized appropriately, so scaling isn’t necessary unless you’d like a larger or smaller result.